oceanglobe/SPEAD_3x3_DarwinianDemon/README.md

 # Information on the code #
 This code runs the DARWIN model coupled with the SPEAD eco-evolutionary framework which allows simulating the evolution of three phytoplankton traits: cell-size, temperature optimum, and irradiance optimum.
-The main code is the MITgcm code and can be find here: https://github.com/MITgcm/MITgcm.
-Our additions/modifications to this code can be found in the code_offline3D directory.
+We provide pre-compiled standalone executables to run the main configurations of the code without compilation required.
+To modify, compile then run the code, the main code of the MITgcm (which can be find here: https://github.com/MITgcm/MITgcm) is required.

-# Running the code #
+# Running the precompiled code #
-To run the code you will need a linux machine with at least 40 CPUs, a gfortran compiler and Open MPI for parallel computing.
-The code was run on a machine using Debian GNU/Linux 11 (bullseye), gcc version 10.2.1 and Open MPI 4.1.0.

-As compiling the code on a unknown machine is not trivial, we provide 5 pre-compiled executables (for each of the 5 different simulations) in the directory runs_offline3D.
+As compiling the code on a unknown machine is not trivial, we provide 5 pre-compiled executables:
+- three in which one trait evolves while the two others are assumed optimal (mitgcmuv_Size, mitgcmuv_Light, mitgcmuv_Temp),
+- one in which all traits evolve (mitgcmuv_AllTraits),
+- one in which all traits are optimal) in the directory runs_offline3D (mitgcmuv_DD).

 Those executables have been compiled to run on 40 CPUs.
+So to run the code you will need a linux machine with at least 40 CPUs and Open MPI for parallel computing.
+The code was compiled and run on a machine using Debian GNU/Linux 11 (bullseye), gcc version 10.2.1 and Open MPI 4.1.0.

-To run them, you need to execute the 'run_script' bash file found in the same directory.
+To run the executables, you need to execute the 'run_script' bash file found in the same directory.
 Prior to execution, must be set in the file the directory initial run directory (l 11) and your final output directory (l 12):
 ```
 export initdir=<your initial run directory>
 export rundir=<your final output directory>